kurbaitis/slate/source/index.html.md

 ### signalzen.messageSent
 This event is called when a visitor sends a chat message.
 The event metadata contains message information which you can check yourself while dealing with the implementation.

+### signalzen.chatStarted
+This event is called when a visitor is created on our system, just after the first message.
+The event metadata contains user information which you can check yourself while dealing with the implementation.

 ### Real world example
 ```javascript
 window.addEventListener('signalzen.collapse', function (e) {